onera/cwipi/training/C/03_Exercise_2/exercise_2.md

                                   "0.1");
 ```

-But the weights need to be computed at each iteration after the mesh has been deformerd, so that is done in the iteration loop.
+But the weights need to be computed at each iteration after the mesh has been deformed, so that is done in the iteration loop.

 ```{code-cell}
 %%code_block -p exercise_2_code_1 -i 8